 Faculty and Staff Permit Types

 UCLA Transportation issues a variety of permit types that grant specific parking privileges.
 You may also download the Parking Privileges PDF for more details and to keep for future reference.
-If your assigned parking lot or structure is full: If you are unable to locate an available space in your assigned area, please go to any
+If your assigned parking lot or structure is full or if you are unable to locate an available space in your assigned area, please go to any Information & Parking Booth.

 Common Faculty and Staff Parking Permits

 - X (Preferred) Permit

 - Two-Person, Three-Person, and Four-Person Carpool Permits (reduced-fee)

 - Emeriti and Retiree Permit

 Available to all UCLA employees who are eligible for parking.
 It allows the permit holder to park in a specifically assigned parking area and generally does not permit mobility on campus prior to 4:30 p.m. weekdays.